Contributing Writers for Wake Up World

 Examining the Company Line

-We were initially taken back that he would refer to nuclear as the ‘cleanest’ anything, and asked him how he could back that statement, given the devastation of Chernobyl, Hanford, Three Mile Island, and now Fukushima.
-He stammered slightly and repeated his assertion – an assertion that stands in contrast to the realities of the world’s worst radioactive disasters.
+Sorry, what?
+We were initially taken back that he would refer to nuclear as the ‘cleanest’ anything, and asked him how he could back that statement, given the devastation of Chernobyl, Hanford, Three Mile Island, among many others — and now Fukushima.
+He stammered slightly and repeated his assertion, one that stands in contrast to the realities of the world’s worst radioactive disasters.